Which Safety Harness Should I Buy? [Buyers Guide]

 Cross Over Safety Harness - These harnesses have a D-ring in the front.
 This safety harness is used when ascending and descending while attached to a ladder.
 These harnesses are also popular with the ladies.

-While the differences between some safety harnesses could be as insignificant as brand or color, some differences are extremely significant.
+While the differences between some fall safety harnesses could be as insignificant as brand or color, some differences are extremely significant.
 Ensure that your employees have the right equipment to not only do the job but to properly protect themselves in the event of a fall or other incident.
 Then train them so that they understand why a particular harness has been selected for them and how they should wear it properly.
 A piece of equipment, no matter how carefully selected, is only as good as the way in which it is used.